Begin main content

 Conductor

-Tiffany Engle's staff picture
+Josh Zallar's staff picture

 Full profile

-Explore Orchestra
+Explore orchestra

 The first Calvin orchestra, formed in 1908 by Martin Ten Hoor, was an eclectic ten-piece ensemble that enjoyed some success before being disbanded in 1910.
 The orchestra was revived in 1913 by Gerrit Winsemius, grew to include 25 members, and had such phenomenal success that it made the cover of the March 1914 issue of The Banner, only to subside the following year.